-Family Network meetings play a crucial role in the integration of services to provide early intervention and prevent needs escalating.
-The FNM will have ownership and commitment from key professionals working in each locality.
+Early Help Multi-Agency meetings play a crucial role in the integration of services to provide early intervention and prevent needs escalating.
+The MAG will have ownership and commitment from key professionals working in each locality.
 Representatives from the core agencies and organisations whose focus is to support children and families will attend this meeting.

-Family Network meetings are being held every six weeks in the following areas:
+Early Help Multi-Agency meetings are being held every six weeks for the following areas:

 - Kington and Weobley